 The Audit Committee was established on 20 April 2011 with written terms of reference in line with the provisions of the CG Code.
-This Committee currently consists of three members, including Mr. Yung Ha Kuk, Victor (Chairman of the Committee), Mr. Mak King Sau and Mr. Szeto Chi Man, all being INEDs.
+At the annual general meeting of 18 August 2021, Mr. Szeto Chi Man retired from his office as an INED and ceased to be, among others, a member of the Committee and Mr. Chau Kwok Wing, Kelvin was appointed as an INED and, among others, a member of the Committee.
+This Committee currently consists of three members, including Mr. Yung Ha Kuk, Victor (Chairman of the Committee), Mr. Chau Kwok Wing, Kelvin and Mr. Mak King Sau, all being INEDs.
 The Chairman of the Audit Committee, Mr. Yung Ha Kuk, Victor possesses appropriate professional qualifications in finance and accounting and meets the requirements of Rule 3.21 of the Listing Rules.